Frequently Asked Questions

 Q: My child is booked in until 5.00pm, can I collect earlier?

-A: Where really necessary, you may collect your child earlier, but please consider you may interrupt their play and learning.
+A: Where really necessary, you may collect your child earlier (but not between 4-5pm as they're likely to be up in the Forest or on the field), but please consider you may interrupt their play and learning.
 Also bear in mind if you pay fees, you will still be liable for the whole cost of the session.
 There is no need to forewarn us, just buzz at the gate when you arrive, but please allow your child a few minutes to gather their belongings.

 Q: I'm a working parent so need care all year - can you help?